-A platform where ab initio few-mode theory applies almost directly and where it could serve as a useful tool is non-Hermitian photonics [76-78, 146], where loss and other open system effects are exploited and engineered.
-While many interesting phenomena of this kind are already observed in classical systems (see for example [76-78] for recent reviews), extensions to the quantum domain are imminent [78, 147].
-For example, spontaneous emission in an environment featuring exceptional points has been discussed in [148] and interesting enhancement effects of the Petermann factor [72] have been found.
-These quantum effects are precisely due overlapping modes and complex bath structures.
-We therefore expect ab initio few-mode theory to be useful particularly for studying quantum dynamical effects in the presence of such exotic environments.
+A platform where the ab initio few-mode theory applies almost directly and where it could serve as a useful tool is non-Hermitian photonics [76-78,146], where loss and other open system effects are exploited and engineered.
+While many interesting phenomena of this kind are already observed in classical systems (see, e.g., Refs.
+[76-78] for recent reviews), extensions to the quantum domain are imminent [78,147].
+For example, spontaneous emission in an environment featuring exceptional points is discussed in Ref.
+[148], and interesting enhancement effects of the Petermann factor [72] have been found.
+These quantum effects are precisely due to overlapping modes and complex bath structures.
+We therefore expect the ab initio few-mode theory to be useful particularly for studying quantum dynamical effects in the presence of such exotic environments.

-The above are three concrete examples where ab initio few-mode theory can be applied.
-Beyond a direct application, it is also valuable that the connection of few-mode theory to other ab initio methods is now clear.
-To name a few, examples include SALT (steady state ab initio laser theory) [46, 63, 149] from laser theory, which employs constant flux states, which in turn have also found applications for example in circuit QED [64], and guasi-modes [55, 58, 59, 62], which are mostly used to describe complex wave scattering phenomena [5] but have recently also entered the quantum domain [61, 138].
-Beyond light scattering, analogies to resonance and scattering theory in atomic [6, 7] and nuclear physics [8, 9], mesoscopic systems [4, 5], electronic transport [3], and even relativistic scenarios such as the Dirac equation [150, 151] can be found.
-Our formalism now allows few-mode theory to be treated on an equal footing as these well understood theories.
+The above are three concrete examples where the ab initio few-mode theory can be applied.
+Beyond a direct application, it is also valuable that the connection of a fewmode theory to other ab initio methods is now clear.
+To name a few, examples include steady-state ab initio laser theory [46,63,149] from laser theory, which employs constant flux states, which, in turn, also find applications, for example, in circuit QED [64], and quasimodes [55,58,59,62], which are mostly used to describe complex wave scattering phenomena [5] but have recently also entered the quantum domain [61,138].
+Beyond light scattering, analogies to resonance and scattering theory in atomic [6,7] and nuclear physics [8,9], mesoscopic systems [4,5], electronic transport [3], and even relativistic scenarios such as the Dirac equation [150,151] can be found.
+Our formalism now allows the few-mode theory to be treated on an equal footing as these well-understood theories.
 This result may advance the exchange of methods and concepts [5] between currently separated fields.